sq9mev/djangocms-maps/README.rst

 ``MAPS_PROVIDERS``
 ~~~~~~~~~~~~~~~~~~
-Allows you to specify the providers you want to offer, their display labels
+Optional.
+Allows you to specify the providers you want to offer, their
-and sort order in the user interface.
-Put a provider on top of the list to
+display labels and sort order in the user interface.
+Put a provider on top
-make it the default.
+of the list to make it the default.  **Default:**

 .. code-block:: python